joseph-abdallah04/AI-Powered-Researcher-Assistant-Project/README.txt

 NOTE:
 Before running you must create a virtual environment and download all required dependencies from within requirements.txt using:
     pip install -r requirements.txt

+Also, if .env is not being loaded correctly, you may need to export the key to brute-force things a bit, using:
+    export ANTHROPIC_API_KEY=your_key_here